Emkot87/Triangle-Counting-Parallel-Implemenation/README.md

-# Parallel-1
+### Triangle Counting - Parallel Computing

-Tringle Counting - Parallel Implementation
+#### This repo contains the implementation for a triangle counting algorithm.

-Every folder contains it's own files.
+#### The parallel Implementation is done with Pthreads, OpenMP and OpenCilk.

-The excel file containing the graphs is in the openMp folder.
+The excel file contains the results.

-To run the benchmarks you have to put the mtx files in the same directory sorry for the lack of a makefile.
-How to compile at the top of each file.
+To run the benchmarks you have to put the .mtx files in the same directory as the code.